openspending-archive/openspendingjs/src/README.md

 # OpenSpending Visualisations

+OpenSpendingJS visualisations extend jquery by creating visualisation function callable on elements.
+For example *openspending.choropleth.js* declares a a choropleth function callable on jquery objects: $(<identifier>).choropleth()

 ## openspending.choropleth.js

 Choropleth map creator.
 It draws up an svg map of regions and paints the regions with various intensity to show impact of given data in that region.